‘A long two days’: Major storm pummels Northeast with snow

 Now that snow days have blurred into remote-learning days, “it’s fun for him to just get out here and be a kid,” she said as he played in the snow.

-New Jersey already had scattered power outages by late morning, affecting about 1,500 homes and businesses, but Gov. Phil Murphy (D) warned that high winds probably would knock out electricity to more people across the state heading into Tuesday.
+The New York City area had scattered power outages by early evening, affecting about 3,200 homes and businesses in the city and its New York suburbs, 4,000 in New Jersey and 1,200 in Connecticut.

-Hundreds of flights and many trains and were canceled, and aboveground New York City subway service was due to stop at 2 p.m.
+Hundreds of flights and many trains and were canceled, and aboveground New York City subway service stopped at 2 p.m.

 In recent days, a storm system blanketed parts of the Midwest, with some areas getting the most snow in several years.
-Ohio and Washington also got snow.
+Ohio and Washington, D.C., also got snow.

 White House press secretary Jen Psaki said the administration had been in contact with governors states affected by the weather.